- Duration: 3 years

 This course will provide training on heterogeneous, homogeneous and enzymatic catalysis theory, application, preparation and analysis.

-- Specialise in heterogeneous, homogeneous or biological catalysis for your research project.
+Specialise in heterogeneous, homogeneous or biological catalysis and develop a wide range of transferable skills through your research project.

 The programme is suitable for applicants that hold a minimum 2:2 degree or equivalent, in chemistry or a related discipline such as chemical engineering, physics, pharmacy, pharmacology and biochemistry.
 Applicants with a degree in a subject other than chemistry will be required to demonstrate knowledge and understanding of key chemical topics prior to an offer being made.